mietek/research/src/mi/Aczel1978.lagda.md

 Intuitionistic mathematics can be structured into two levels.
 The first level arises directly out of Brouwer’s criticism of certain methods and notions of classical mathematics.
-In particular the notion of ‘truth’ that gives rise to the law of excluded middle was rejected and instead the meaning of mathematical statements was to be based on the notion of ‘proof’.
+In particular the notion of “truth” that gives rise to the law of excluded middle was rejected and instead the meaning of mathematical statements was to be based on the notion of “proof”.
 While implicit in this first level of intuitionism was a theory of meaning quite different from the classical one, it was nevertheless the case that the body of mathematics that could be developed within this level remained a part of classical mathematics.
 Because Brouwer felt that mathematical analysis could not